3laaHisham/Piano-Simulator-Noise-Cancellation/README.md

 # Piano-Simulator-Noise-Cancellation
 Here I implemented a python project to generate music and cancel noise out of it.
-You can

 ## Installation
 You may need to install the dependencies to be able to run it.